 Picture Zurich, it’s the early 60s.
 The city’s architectural aspirations are garden-city sized.
-Enter Hochhaus Zur Palme high rise.
+Enter Hochhaus Zur Palme high-rise.

 A two-storey base covers most of the site.
 It contains shopping arcades and a large mezzanine level for offices.
 Its deck serves as a car park and is edged by an ingenious precast snow shelter, whose shape vaguely resembles a row of palm fronds.
 While elegantly shielding the cars from view and the elements, it links the base visually to the office tower above.
 It also references the titular palmtree or “Palme” in German.
 The tower sits on eight large columns, of which only two stand free for their total height.
-A filigrane, double helix dual access ramp neatly encircles one of them.
+A filigree, double helix dual access ramp neatly encircles one of them.
 It looks a bit like the Guggenheim in New York, or a distant memory from Werner Max Moser’s internship with Frank Lloyd Wright.

 The architects also thought very carefully about what was needed and possible in order to get the most benefits from this particular 3900m2 site for both the owner and the public.
 As a result, the complex managed to avoid most of the problems associated with urban office towers.
 Zur Palme didn’t only va-va-voom Zurich into the car age, it also marked the beginning of a veritable high-rise boom that would last a good decade.